INS Atzmaut: Development and design

 The Sa'ar 6-class vessels have a displacement of almost 1,900 tons at full load and is 90 m long.
-They are armed with an Oto Melara 76 mm main gun, two Typhoon Weapon Stations, 32 vertical launch cells for Barak-8 surface-to-air missiles, 40 cells for the C-Dome point defense system, 16 anti-ship missiles Gabriel V, the EL/M-2248 MF-STAR AESA radar, and two 324 mm torpedo launchers.
+They are armed with an Oto Melara 76 mm main gun, two Typhoon Weapon Stations, 16 vertical launch cells for Barak MX LR surface-to-air missiles, 40 cells for the C-Dome point defense system, 16 anti-ship missiles Gabriel V, the EL/M-2248 MF-STAR AESA radar, and two 324 mm torpedo launchers.
 They have hangar space and a platform able to accommodate a medium class SH-60-type helicopter.

 Construction and career

 She was launched at German Naval Yards and ThyssenKrupp in Kiel.
 She will be expected to be commissioned over to Israeli Navy in November 2021.
 The ship was delivered to the Israeli Navy in July 2021 to be fitted with Israeli weapons and radar in Israel.
 She was subsequently commissioned on 23 April 2023.